Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Supplementary Simulation Results

 \subsection{Downward J-Test}

-The downward $J$-test is an informal but fairly common procedure for moment selection in practice.
-In the context of the simulation example from Section \ref{sec:chooseIVsim} it amounts to simply using the full estimator unless it is rejected by a $J$-test.
+This appendix presents simulation results for the downward $J$-test -- an informal moment selection method that is fairly common in applied work -- for the choosing instrumental variables example from Section \ref{sec:chooseIVsim}.
+In this simulation design the downward $J$-test amounts to simply using the full estimator unless it is rejected by a $J$-test.
 Table \ref{fig:chooseIVsim_RMSErelJ} compares the RMSE of the post-FMSC estimator to that of the downward $J$-test with $\alpha = 0.1$ (J90), and $\alpha = 0.05$ (J95).
 For robustness, I calculate the $J$-test statistic using a centered covariance matrix estimator, as in the FMSC formulas from section \ref{sec:chooseIVexample}.
 Unlike the FMSC, the downward $J$-test is very badly behaved for small sample sizes, particularly for the smaller values of $\gamma$.
 For larger sample sizes, the relative performance of the FMSC and the $J$-test is quite similar to what we saw in Figure \ref{fig:OLSvsIV_RMSEbaseline} for the OLS versus TSLS example: the $J$-test performs best for the smallest values of $\rho$, the FMSC performs best for moderate values, and the two procedures perform similarly for large values.

 These results are broadly similar to those for the GMM moment selection criteria of \cite{Andrews1999} considered in Section \ref{sec:chooseIVsim}, which should not come as a surprise since the J-test statistic is an ingredient in the construction of the GMM-AIC, BIC and HQ.